pghvlaans/sbotools/man-md/sboinstall.1.md

 Bypass all user prompts for the requested SlackBuilds.
 Dependency resolution is bypassed as well except for **\--mass-rebuild** and **\--reverse-rebuild**.
-Unless it is obvious that dependency resolution and build options are not required, consider using a template instead.
+Saved build options will be reused automatically unless **\--norecall** or **\--use-template** are passed as well.
+Unless it is obvious that dependency resolution and new build options are not required, consider using a template instead.

 If an operation with **\--nointeractive** would install an in-tree *\_SBo* package in place of a package without this tag, a warning